KatanPanel/docs/docs/about/supported-games.md

 ---
 id: supported-games
-title: Supported Games
+title: Integrated games support
-sidebar_position: 2
+sidebar_position: 3
 ---

-## Integrated support
 Katan offers integrated support for several different games including sub-versions of servers, some of these games have special treatments coming from other projects such as the user interface.